FraunhoferIOSB/FROST-Server/docs/settings/auth.md

 * **auth.keycloakConfigSecret:**
   If the client has "access-type" set to "confidential" then a secret is required to download the configuration.
         This secret can be found in the configuration itself, in Keycloak.
+* **auth.registerUserLocally:** Since 2.3.0
+  If a user succesfully logs in through KeyCloak, the user account is also registered in a local database.
+Default value: `false`
+* **auth.userRoleDecoderClass:** Since 2.4.0
+  If registerUserLocally is true, the java class used to decode Users and Roles coming from KeyCloak, and add them to a local database.
+        Default value: `de.fraunhofer.iosb.ilt.frostserver.auth.keycloak.UserRoleDecoderDflt`
+* **auth.userCacheLifetime:** Since 2.4.0
+  If registerUserLocally is true, decoded users and roles are cached for this long.
+Must be an [ISO 8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+Default value: `PT5M`
+* **auth.userCacheCleanupInterval:** Since 2.4.0
+  If registerUserLocally is true, the user cache is checked this often, to remove timed-out users.
+Must be an [ISO 8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+Default value: `PT5S`

+### Settings for the UserRoleDecoder class `UserRoleDecoderDflt`

+When **auth.registerUserLocally** is used in the KeyCloak Auth Provider, this is the default class used for this registration.
+It checks if the username exist in the `userTable.usernameColumn` and if not, does an insert on this table/column.

+The Projects Plugin comes with its own UserRoleDecoder class.

+* **auth.userTable:** Since 2.3.0
+  The table to register users in.
+Default value: `USERS`
+* **auth.usernameColumn:** Since 2.3.0
+  The column for the user name.
+Default value: `USER_NAME`